-Until these Community procedure and criteria are determined the existing national procedures in Member States will apply.
+Until these Community procedures and criteria are determined the existing national procedures in Member States will apply.

-3. Provided the requirements in (2) are met there must be a removal of any restrictions on trade in pure-bred or hybrid pigs or their semen and embryos within the Community.

-4. The establishment of herd-books shall not be impeded provided the requirements in (2) are met.

-5. Breeders associations must be recognized provided the requirements in (2) are met.
+- 3. Provided the requirements in (2) are met there must be a removal of any restrictions on trade in pure-bred or hybrid pigs or their semen, ova and embryos within the Community. - 4.
+The keeping of herd-books and registers shall not be impeded provided the requirements in (2) are met. - 5.
+Breeders associations and/or breeding organizations and/or private enterprises must be recognized provided the requirements in (2) are met. - 4) Deadline for implementing Member State legislation